Chart Color Schemes

 Laverton's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Laverton's health outcomes show excellent results, with common health conditions similar across both young and elderly populations.
+Laverton's health outcomes show notable results with common health conditions seen across both young and old age groups at a standard level.

 Frequently Asked Questions - Health